gabrielapedreros/aesthetic-site/README.md

 ## Project Focus
 - Modular component structure
 - Responsive design
-- Layout and aesthetic flow
+- Strong visual hierarchy and cohesive flow
 - Clean, readable code structure
 - Personal branding and voice

 # Purpose
+I built this website using React with JSX and Vite for a fast development environment.
+The modular components in React allow for each section (page) to be clearly separated and organized.
+Therefore, maintaining to each section became efficient.
+Within each section exists a .jsx and .css file, making it easy to manage styling and strucutre.
+I used Git/Github to manage version control.

-This is 100% a creative expression of my mind, bridging front-end development with my personal interest.
-Eager to explore **React development** to create an editorial style website.
-The content is inspired by a creative brand run by two women whose names both end with Ela, not Ella.
-To goal was to create a clean, intentional, and magnetic website.
-This project is just one example of how I tackle my projects - aiming to showcase the uniqueness each brand brings and draw in the right audience.
-I design the layout of websites with extreme thoughfulness.
+This project is a 100% creative expression of my mind, bridging front-end development with my personal interests.
+I was eager to explore React development to create an editorial-style website.
+The content is inspired by a creative brand run by two women whose names both end in Ela—not Ella.

+The goal was to create a clean, intentional, and magnetic website.
+This project is just one example of how I approach my work: showcasing the uniqueness each brand offers while attracting the right audience.
+I design website layouts with extreme thoughtfulness and an open mind, while always prioritzing security, functionality, and clear implementation alongside visual appeal.

 ## Status
 1 1/2 pages complete